 Banking With SoFi

 Looking for more ways to lighten your monthly budget?
 Skip the monthly fees at your current bank, and switch to a SoFi bank account.
-Sign up with direct deposit, and not only will your Checking and Savings account be fee-free, but you’ll also learn a super competitive 2.50% APY.
+Sign up with direct deposit, and not only will your Checking and Savings account be fee-free, but you’ll also learn a competitive APY.
 Combined, these two factors can help your money grow faster.
 Eligible SoFi accounts, which allow you to conveniently spend and save in one place, can also enjoy no-fee overdraft coverage up to $50, as well as paycheck access up to two days early.

 Are streaming services continuing to increase in price?